YudaiTSUTSUMI/multiCoastFoam/README.md

 This repository provides a set of custom OpenFOAM solvers for coastal and ocean engineering applications.

 It includes:
-- SWRiemannFoam, a two-dimensional shallow water equation solver based on an approximate Riemann solver;
+- **SWRiemannFoam**, a two-dimensional shallow water equation solver based on an approximate Riemann solver;
-- overInterDyMFoam+, an extended three-dimensional Navier–Stokes solver with enhanced dynamic mesh and fluid–structure interaction capabilities;
+- **overInterDyMFoam+**, an extended three-dimensional Navier–Stokes solver with enhanced dynamic mesh and fluid–structure interaction capabilities;
-- multiPhysicsSWInterFoam, a coupled multi-physics solver that integrates SWRiemannFoam and overInterDyMFoam+ to enable hybrid 2D–3D simulations.
+- **multiPhysicsSWInterFoam**, a coupled multi-physics solver that integrates SWRiemannFoam and overInterDyMFoam+ to enable hybrid 2D–3D simulations.

 Together, these solvers allow efficient modeling of large-scale wave propagation and localized, high-resolution flow interactions within a unified OpenFOAM framework.